lararosekelley/github-templates/README.md

 $ bash -c "$(curl -s https://raw.githubusercontent.com/tylucaskelley/github-templates/master/install.sh)"
 ```

-What I've done on my own computer is create a git alias to handle this, so I can simply run `git tpl`.
-Inside your `~/.gitconfig` file, put this under the `[alias]` section:
+For convenience, you can create a Git alias in your `~/.gitconfig` file.
+Under the `[alias]` section, add the following
+so you can run `git tpl` to generate your template files:

 ```sh
 tpl = "!f() { bash -c \"$(curl -s https://raw.githubusercontent.com/tylucaskelley/github-templates/master/install.sh)\"; }; f"
 ```

-Now you can run `git tpl` from a project's base folder to get the needed files!
-You'll be prompted for your username, email address, and repository name - you can leave
+When you run `git tpl`, you'll be prompted for your username, email address, and repository name - you can leave the
-the defaults if they look correct (inferred from `git config` variables).
+defaults if they look correct (inferred from `git config` variables).

 ## Adding your code style guidelines

-You should replace the `{guidelines}` section in CONTRIBUTING.md with your own
+You should replace the `{guidelines}` section in [CONTRIBUTING.md](CONTIRBUTING.md) with your own code style guidelines
-code style guidelines after installation.
+after installation.

+## Adding your Git workflow

+[CONTRIBUTING.md](CONTIRBUTING.md#submitting-pull-requests) assumes a forking / feature-branch workflow for making
+contributions to your repository; edit this if your project requires a different flow.

 ## Contributing